OriginalDCAM/Software-Development-1/README.md

 - [x] The use of MVVM Structure
 - [x] Better validation to ensure that certain requirements are met
 - [x] Validation using ValidateProperties
+- [x] Check if a Book/Author already exists with the same name and throws an error.

 ## Explanations: